Rotavirus Vaccines use while Breastfeeding

 Medically reviewed by Drugs.com.
 Last updated on Sep 20, 2020.

 Summary of Use during Lactation

 A European study found no difference in rotavirus infection rates during the first season between infants who were breastfed and formula-fed when they received rotavirus vaccination.
 In the second season, protection against infection was slightly less in breastfed infants.
 A German study found that exclusive or partial breastfeeding increased the risk of breakthrough infection fourfold.
-Withholding breastfeeding for up to 2 hours before and after vaccine administration would likely minimize the interference.
+A study in Indonesia found that rotavirus vaccine was cost-effective for the health system, even with improved breastfeeding rates.

 Maternal Levels.
 Relevant published information was not found as of the revision date.